Menditect/documentation/docs/mta/Teststep/1-microflow.md

 See also https://docs.mendix.com/refguide/common-widget-properties/#class

 :::note
-If the Page Class for the selected Mendix Page is changed in Studio Pro, the value will also change.
+If the Class for the selected Mendix Page is changed in Studio Pro, the value will be changed automatically upon loading the new revision.
 It is not necessary to re-select the Page here.
 :::

 #### WidgetName from revision